Frequently Asked Questions

 -

-To make an appointment, reach out by email or click on this information form link:
+To make an appointment, please reach out by email.

-Appointments generally are made 24-72 hours out (or longer if desired).
+Appointments generally are made at least 16-18 hours out (or longer if desired).
 Same day appointments can occasionally be seen if the schedule allows, but this is not the norm.
 Also, please still reach out as things can change on a daily basis.

 -